13 Ways to Stop Doomscrolling & Protect Your Mental Health

 Doomscrolling can cause negative effects on mental health and even worsening symptoms of present mental health disorders.
 Breaking the habit of doomscrolling may take time, but the benefits are undoubtedly worth it.
 Focusing on self-care and limiting screen time can help reduce or eliminate doomscrolling behaviors.

 If you or a loved one are struggling with mental health as a result of doomscrolling, it may be time to seek additional help.
-Reach out to SoCal Mental Health to ask any questions you may have and get a better understanding of our program.
+Reach out to speak with our preferred providers about the different treatment options.

 Sources